 There are two main sources of guidance that should be consulted when considering the above question for your premises: the Building Regulations and British Standards.

-Current building regulations contain guidance on the widths of escape routes and exits for new-build, non-domestic properties and the communal areas in purpose built blocks of flats in “The Building Regulations 2010, Fire Safety, Approved Document B, Volume 2 – Buildings Other Than Dwellinghouses, 2006 edition, incorporating 2007 and 2010 amendments”.
+Current building regulations contain guidance on the widths of escape routes and exits (chapter 3.10) for new-build, non-domestic properties and the communal areas in purpose-built blocks of flats in “The Building Regulations 2010, Fire Safety, Approved Document B, Volume 2 – Buildings Other Than Dwellings, 2019 edition, incorporating amendments up to April 2020”.

 The occupancy characteristic is principally determined according to whether the occupants are familiar or unfamiliar with the building (i.e. the difference between emergency and panic exits) and whether they are likely to be awake or asleep.

 The Process of Escape

 Having considered the factors that will influence escape, and having seen how these can be related to the risk profile and / or occupancy levels of a specific building, it is important to look at the stages in the process of escape and the maximum distances people can be expected to travel.

 Escape is generally considered in four distinct ‘Stages’ as follows

 Stage 1 – escape from the room or area of fire origin